 Prenups Foster Real, Candid, Conversations about Money and Marriage

-And those discussions bring us to the second thing I want to make sure you know about how prenup can set you up for a happy marriage.
-Prenups create the opportunity for the two of you to have real, candid, important conversations about how you both feel about money and marriage.
+And those discussions bring us to the second thing I want to make sure you know about how a prenup can set you up for a happy marriage.
+Prenups allow the two of you to have real, candid, important conversations about how you both feel about money and marriage.
 Your money habits, goals, and anxieties.
 We all have beliefs about money so hard-wired into us during childhood that we forget they are just perspectives, not facts.
 A prenup helps you learn about yourself and your spouse and then make a plan together.

-And that leads to by far the most important thing I want you to know.
+And that leads to, by far, the most important thing I want you to know.
 Prenups don’t just help you have a smoother divorce – they help you avoid it in the first place.
-Having a really truly honest conversation about something as sensitive as money is hard, and frankly, the vast majority of people avoid it until it’s a big problem.
-Having the difficult money conversation now gives you a strong foundation all the many difficult conversations you’ll need to have throughout your marriage.
+Having a truly honest conversation about something as sensitive as money is hard, and frankly, most people avoid it until it’s a big problem.
+Having the difficult money conversation now gives you a strong foundation for all the many difficult conversations you’ll need to have throughout your marriage.
 As divorce lawyers, we know that people with prenups – people who aren’t afraid to have difficult conversations with their spouse, people who are willing to be truthful even when it may rock the boat – are much less likely to wind up as our divorce clients.

 To start making a plan for your prenup and setting up a strong foundation for your marriage, reach out.
 Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to unveil your true goals.
 We analyze those goals and present you with recommendations and options to move forward.